Article X. Election Procedures

 - All votes shall be cast online and the results shall be calculated by the SGA Advisor(s), one (1) Student Affairs Representative, and two (2) students from the SGA population, with the results certified in writing by those persons.

 - Ballot position shall be determined by a random drawing held immediately prior to the creation of the ballots.
-The SGA Advisor(s) and one (1) member of the SGA (provided he/she is not a candidate for reelection) shall conduct the drawing.
-If all members are candidates for reelection, the SGA Advisor(s) will solicit help from a student, faculty, or staff member to assist in the drawing.
+The SGA Advisor(s) and one (1) member of the SGA (provided they are not a candidate for re-election) shall conduct the drawing.
+If all members are candidates for re-election, the SGA Advisor(s) will solicit help from a student, faculty, or staff member to assist in the drawing.

-- Election results shall be posted no later than noon following the last business day in which the election occurred.
+- Election results shall be posted no later than Noon the following business day in which the election occurred.

 Section 3.
 Appeals

-- An appeal of the election for a recount or for violation of the election rules and procedures shall be made in writing to the SGA Advisor(s) no later than 48 hours following the event in question.
+- An appeal of the election for a recount or for violation of the election rules and procedures shall be made in writing to the SGA Advisor(s) no later than two (2) full business days following the event in question.

-- Appeals shall be heard and decided upon within one week of receipt of the written appeal by a panel consisting of the SGA Advisor(s), current SGA President, and another member of the University of Houston-Victoria administration, faculty, or staff as requested by the SGA Advisor(s).
-In the case that the current SGA President is running for reelection or for another position, the advisor(s) shall request two members from the UHV administration, faculty, or staff.
+- Appeals shall be heard and decided upon within one (1) week of receipt of the written appeal by a panel consisting of the SGA Advisor(s), current SGA President, and another member of the University of HoustonVictoria administration, faculty, or staff as requested by the SGA Advisor(s).
+In the case that the current SGA President is running for re-election or for another position, the Advisor(s) shall request two (2) members from the UHV administration, faculty, or staff.

 Section 4.
 Runoff Elections

-- Runoff elections shall be held during a 48 hour time window as designated by the SGA.
+- Runoff elections shall be held during a forty-eight (48) hour time window as designated by the SGA Advisor(s).

-- Ballot position for runoff elections shall be determined as in Article IX, Section 2.C of these bylaws.
+- Ballot position for runoff elections shall be determined as in Article X, Section 2.C of these bylaws.

 Section 5.
 Postponements

-- Elections may be postponed by a two-thirds vote of the entire SGA, with the resulting election to be scheduled two weeks following the regularly scheduled election.
+- Elections may be postponed by a twothirds (2/3) vote of the entire SGA, with the resulting election to be scheduled two (2) weeks following the regularly scheduled election.